bedfordscott/TitaniumManager/README.md

 - **Intuitive UI**: Clean, modern interface focused on simplicity
 - **Open Source**: Fully transparent codebase that can be audited

+## Hardware Key Security

+Titanium Manager supports various hardware security methods:

+- **YubiKey Integration**: Use your YubiKey for secure vault access
+- **WebAuthn/FIDO2**: Support for standard FIDO2 security keys
+- **TPM Support**: Utilize your device's Trusted Platform Module for enhanced security
+- **Multi-factor Authentication**: Combine hardware keys with your master password for maximum security

+This hardware-based approach provides significant advantages:
+- Protection against keyloggers and malware
+- Physical security factor (something you have, not just something you know)
+- Resistance to phishing attacks
+- FIDO2 biometric verification (when supported by hardware)

 ## Security Features

 - AES-GCM 256-bit encryption for the password vault